stefanbylund/zxnext_level9/compilation/games.md

 ### Snowball

-The massive starship, Snowball 9, is carrying 2 million hibernating colonists to Eden, fertile planet in the Eridani star system, in this top selling game with over 7000 locations.
+The massive starship, Snowball 9, is carrying two million hibernating colonists to Eden, fertile planet in the Eridani star system, in this top selling game with over 7000 locations.
 The Snowball has been hijacked and is heading into the sun in this first part of the Silicon Dreams trilogy.
 You'll meet Waldroids, Nightingales and other strange robots in this massive science fiction adventure.
-But the most buffing puzzle, according to many players, is how to use the control room computer.
+But the most baffling puzzle, according to many players, is how to use the control room computer.

 * Year: 1986 (1983)